jarodra/spotify-auto-discovery/README.md

 The following steps should be done after the .cache file has been created.

 # Following uses

+## Manual uses
-If you can to use the script in your local machine, just repeat the previous step.
+If you can to use the script manually in your local machine, just repeat the previous step.

+## Docker/Docker-compose with cron deployment
 For image deployment there's a Dockerfile with an alpine distribution implemented.
 This Dockerfile has a cron job authomatized to run the python script once every Monday at 8:00.